How to remove financial associate from credit report

 However, it’s also important to consider the potential negative impact a financial associate can have on your credit.
 If your financial associate has a poor credit history or exhibits irresponsible financial behavior, it can reflect negatively on you as well.

-See also How to cite a working paper
+See also How to change password in whatsapp

 For instance, if your financial associate fails to make timely payments or consistently carries a high credit utilization ratio, it can drag down your own credit score.
 Lenders may view you as a higher risk borrower due to your association with someone who poses a potential financial risk.